Skip to content

 Echocardiogram:

-His echocardiogram showed grossly dilated atria.
-Left ventricular function was about 50%, mostly due to dys-synchronous septal wall motion.
-There was mild Mitral Regurgitation.
-The right ventricle was moderate to severely dilated but RV function was relatively preserved.
-There was severe, eccentric tricuspid regurgitation that originated from the postero-septal aspect (commisure) of the tricuspid valve where the pacemaker lead is visible.
-Looking at the images, we see that the pacemaker lead is fixated on the posterior wall with very little movement.
+The echocardiogram revealed grossly dilated atria.
+Left ventricular function was around 50%, primarily due to dyssynchronous septal wall motion.
+Mild mitral regurgitation was also observed.
+The right ventricle was moderate-severely dilated, but the right ventricular function was relatively preserved.
+Severe, eccentric tricuspid regurgitation originated from the postero-septal aspect (commissure) of the tricuspid valve, where the pacemaker lead was visible.
+Upon examining the images, it is apparent that the pacemaker lead is anchored to the posterior wall, displaying minimal movement.

 Play Video